lorenzopelanda/geo-analysis/docs/EXAMPLES.rst

 Obtaining the traffic network
 =============================

-This example demonstrates how to get the traffic network map of the bounding box selected using the ``Traffic`` class.
+This example demonstrates how to get the traffic network map of the bounding box selected using the ``traffic`` class.

 Create a bounding box using the ``boundigbox`` class:
 ------------------------------------------------------